 There are two general surgical approaches to ‘top surgery’.
 This can entail removal of the breast tissue via a double incision (incisions are re-opposed) and reattachment of the nipple as a graft.
 The alternative method entails removal of the breast tissue via a peri-areola incision (around the nipple).

 There are advantages and disadvantages to each approach and these are outlined in the relevant sections below.
-The decision to proceed with one or the other can be determined following the consultation process and is often determined by your current breast size and how much breast skin currently exists.
+The decision to proceed with one or the other can be determined following the consultation process with Dr Reddy in his Sydney & Central Coast clinics and is often determined by your current breast size and how much breast skin currently exists.

 Approach 1 (Double incision and nipple reattachment)